excalamus/nostalgic/README.md

 Removed config file
 ```

-## Coordinate a configuration across your code base
+## Advanced: coordinate a configuration with the UI
 Optional setter and getter functions handle updating other parts of your code.

 ```python